Baclofen High: Can Recreational Use of Baclofen Bring Euphoria?

 - Nausea (in some cases)

-The reports from users claimed to have an intense feeling of relaxation or euphoria from Baclofen recreational use varied.
+The reports from users claimed to have an intense feeling of relaxation or euphoria from Baclofen abuse varied.
 Some of them reported that they feel no euphoria at all, although they admitted experiencing some level of relaxation and long hours of sleep after Baclofen or Tizanidine intake.

 User Experiences of Getting High on Baclofen